Topics Map > Software

 Welcome to Charger Tech 360 page.
 For additional information regarding the Charger Tech 360 including eligibility and registering to receive your device, please visit the Charger Tech 360 information page.

-With the Charger Tech 360 program, students receive a HP EliteBook 745 G6 laptop and a branded Targus Groove backpack.
-Your new HP laptop comes with a number of preinstalled software packages.
+With the Charger Tech 360 program, students receive a HP EliteBook laptop, a branded Targus Groove backpack, and technical support for the device.
+Your HP laptop comes with a number of preinstalled software packages.
 Click the guides and software below to learn about setup, use, and features.